whypain/vondergames-test/README.md

 ### CraftingSystem Bugs
 * Player can craft when Inventory is full
 * Player can swap items in inventory with the crafting result slot

+## Features Left
+* Usable Chest 2, 4
+* Crafting Station 3, 5
+* Time Hop System 1, 2
+* Combat System 3, 5

+Estimate time needed to finish:
+* ~16 hours, including bug fixing
+* ~9 hours, not including bug fixing

+Next Steps:
+* Reuse scripts from CraftingController and Inventory to create the Crafting Station
+* Reuse scripts from Inventory to create function chest
+* Make TimeManager Singleton that keep tracks of days, current time of day, and manage the time hopping mechanic
+* Make Player Movement Controller
+* Make Weapon class and create Wand class that inherits Weapon
+* Create Character abstract class with health system
+* Create Weapon field in Player and add Attack function which uses the weapon
+* Player and Slime inherits Character
+* Implement basic state machine and behaviours for Slime